JeroenDeDauw/Replicator/README.md

     php replicator import:json tests/data/simple/five-entities.json -v --continue 66943

-#### Importing bzip2 JSON dumps
+### Importing compressed JSON dumps

-Importing a JSON dump:
+Importing a gzipped JSON dump:

-    php replicator import:bz2 tests/data/simple/five-entities.json.bz2 -v
+    php replicator import:gz tests/data/simple/five-entities.json.gz -v

 Import command help:

-    php replicator help import:bz2
+    php replicator help import:gz

 The command can be aborted with `ctrl+c`.
-It will exit gracefully.
+It will exit gracefully and provide you with the page position marker needed to resume the import.

+    php replicator import:gz tests/data/simple/five-entities.json.gz -v --continue=76071

+Bzip2 support is also available via the `import:bz2` command.
+However beware that at the time of writing this documentation (November 2015), the Wikidata bz2 dumps have an issue that prevents PHP (and thus this library) from reading them entirely.

-#### Importing from the Wikidata.org API
+### Importing from the Wikidata.org API

 Importing entities via the web API: